 Civil defence chief Juan Podesta said police helicopters on Saturday began transporting tourists to Ollantaytambo.
 From there buses ferried them back to Cusco.

 About 15 homes were destroyed by Saturday’s avalanches, which killed one person in Aguas Calientes.
+Authorities initially put the death toll at six, but then revised it down.

 At least six people were injured.
 Three were taken to hospital in Cusco and a fourth is to be flown to Lima, officials said.